Reading Time: 4 minutes

 Final Recommendation: Collaborate with Others

 At the end of our interview, we asked Michelle what she wished policymakers understood better about public employer health benefits.
 Without hesitation, she said it was the excessive cost of care here in Wisconsin.
 “Providers need to be better managed.
-There are pockets of super high costs where there is not a choice of what health system you’re going to use.
+There are pockets of high costs where there is not a choice of what health system you’re going to use.
 School districts do not have the flexibility to handle it in their budgets.”

 Tags: